"Do not be conformed to this world, but be transformed by the renewing of your minds,

 Some of our key tools and methods:

-ones growth and direction.
+and helps solidify ones growth and direction.

 JOURNALING – Members are encouraged to jot down the events of the day, and reflect